Businesses spend millions of pounds every year in the UK on marketing, in an attempt to win new customers, and retain current ones.

-Many consumers are now turning to other energy providers, e.g. Flogas, rather than stick with the tradition ‘Big Six’.
-When it comes to deciding which utilities company to go with – comparison websites could be the key to many suppliers acquiring and retaining customers.
+Many consumers are now turning to other energy providers, e.g. Flogas, rather than stick with the traditional ‘Big Six’.
+When it comes to deciding which utility company to go with – comparison websites could be the key to many suppliers acquiring and retaining customers.

 Comparison websites are investing heavily in commercials that are watched by millions; therefore it has become vital for many utility suppliers to be listed on comparison websites and offer a very competitive price, in order to stay in the game.

 The UK’s four biggest comparison websites – Compare the Market, MoneySupermarket, Go Compare, and Confused.com — are among the top 100 highest-spending advertisers in the UK, but does that marketing investment reflect on utility suppliers?

 Comparison websites, such as the aforementioned four brands, can make an incredibly large difference in regard to customer retention.
 If you don’t beat your competitors, then what is to stop your existing and potential new customers from choosing your competitors over you?

 Customer retention was once British Gas’ main aim however, this has now shifted, and they have begun to focus on customer acquisition.
 Whilst the company recognise that this approach to marketing will be a slower process to yield measurable results, they firmly believe that retention will in turn lead to acquisition.
 The Gas company hope that by marketing a wider range of tailored products and services to their existing customers, they will be able to improve customer retention.